 - Angstrom Levy get a villainous one in Issue #60, Invincible War, attacking the planet with a small army of Alternate Universe Invincibles.
 Just about every superhero on the planet has to contribute in order to save the world from utter destruction.

-- The series in general has made quite an impact at Image, with various spin-offs and a much brighter tone than the infamous Nineties Anti-Hero days, while still keeping excellent storytelling and the frequent gruesome imagery.
+- The series, in general, has made quite an impact at Image, with various spin-offs and a much brighter tone than the infamous '90s Anti-Hero days, while still keeping excellent storytelling and the frequent gruesome imagery.

 - The showdown between Thragg and Battle Beast (pictured above) goes on for DAYS, showing up as splash pages during unrelated issues while they continue fighting.

 Battle Beast: I sense my victory drawing near!Thragg: NO!
 You fight for glory, while I fight for the very existence of my people, whom I have sworn to protect at all costs!
 I WILL NOT FALL!

 - The buildup to the fight was awesome in and of itself: Battle Beast lands on Thraxa knowing that the former Grand Regent of the Viltrumites is there, and when Thragg makes his appearance, BB's girlfriend unleashes a horde of Ragnars upon him...which BB then slaughters just so he can have Thragg all to himself!
 Battle Beast then slices his own stomach open to put himself on even footing with Thragg, followed by the two exchanging badass boasts before finally going at it.

 - Thragg's resolve to win is also worth mentioning.
 Failure is just NOT an option for this guy, especially when it concerns the survival of his race, which now includes the dozens of hybrid children he's already sired through the Thraxans.